Mason10198/SkywarnPlus/README.md

 If the spare time I put into the development of SkywarnPlus has helped you, please consider supporting!

 <p align="center"><a href="https://www.paypal.com/donate/?business=93AJFB9BAVSJL&no_recurring=0&item_name=Thank+you+so+much+for+your+support%21+I+put+a+lot+of+my+spare+time+into+this%2C+and+I+sincerely+appreciate+YOU%21&currency_code=USD"><img src="https://raw.githubusercontent.com/stefan-niedermann/paypal-donate-button/master/paypal-donate-button.png" width=300px alt="Donate with PayPal"/></a></p>

+# Frequently Asked Questions

+### I just installed SkywarnPlus on my HAMVOIP node, why is it giving me errors?
+HAMVOIP uses a very outdated version of Python which can cause some issues that ASL users do not experience.
+Carefully follow the installation inctructions line-by-line (do not copy/paste all commands at once) and try again.

+### Why do I see depreciation warnings when installing SWP on my HAMVOIP node?
+HAMVOIP uses a very outdated version of Python, and Python will display warnings asking you to update it.
+Unfortunately, Python cannot be upgraded on HAMVOIP and these warnings must be ignored.

+### Can I change the crontab interval to something other than 60 seconds?
+Yes!
+You can run SkywarnPlus as frequently or infrequently as you wish.
+Be aware, whatever you set the interval to (X), there will be a delay of "up to" X minutes between the time an alert is issued by the NWS, and the time that SWP announces it.

+### What does "with multiples" mean?
+The "multiples" flag informs the listener that there is more than one unique instance of the given alert type in the county/counties you defined in the configuration.
+For example, a config file with 2x counties defined, and a unique Tornado Warning in each county.

+### Why is SkywarnPlus saying the same thing every 60 seconds?
+You probably have the `CLEANSLATE` developer option enabled in the `config.yaml` file by accident.

+### I just installed SkywarnPlus, why don't I hear anything?
+Assuming you installed it correctly, SkywarnPlus will not do anything until it detects alerts provided by the NWS.

+### Why aren't my test alerts working?
+Make sure you're injecting alerts with the correct format, shown in the [Testing](#testing) section.

+### Can SkywarnPlus automatically read the full alert description?
+Yes!
+You can use [AlertScript](#alertscript) to automcatially trigger [SkyDescribe](#skydescribe) whenever specific alerts are detected.

 # License